colehaus/colex/posts/quorum/main.md

 # Motivating examples

-<ol> <li id="example1"> Pie Club is voting on which pie will be featured at
+<ol><li id="example1">Pie Club is voting on which pie will be featured at
 their first August meeting. <span class="noted">After tallying the votes, [buko pie](https://en.wikipedia.org/wiki/Buko_pie) receives a mean score of 0.69 and [fish pie](https://en.wikipedia.org/wiki/Fish_pie) receives a mean score of 0.18.</span>[^range]

-Before the decision is finalized, however, an observant member notices that the meeting is two members short of the 25 required for quorum.
+Before the decision is finalized, however, an observant member notices that the meeting is <a href="#arg-map" id="restrictive">two members short of the 25 required for quorum</a>.
 Because Pie Club is scrupulously democratic, the vote is annulled.
-Some members grumble their doubt that the landslide will reverse with two more votes.  </li>
+Some members grumble their doubt that the landslide will reverse with two more votes.</li>

-<li id="example2"> Pie Club is voting on which pie will take home the title "Pie
+<li id="example2">Pie Club is voting on which pie will take home the title "Pie
 of the Decade".
 Will it be
 [lemon meringue pie](https://en.wikipedia.org/wiki/Lemon_meringue_pie) or [Tarta de Santiago](https://en.wikipedia.org/wiki/Tarta_de_Santiago)?
 The results are in---quorum checked in advance this time--and they are...
 0.49 for meringue and 0.48 for Tarta.
-While meringue's devotees celebrate, Tarta's die-hards feel something has gone wrong.
-Can such a close result really give them confidence that meringue is the preference of the whole club, including the 12 members who couldn't make it to meeting?
-If just one of them had attended and cast a vote favoring Tarta, wouldn't that have swung the outcome?  </li></ol>
+While meringue's devotees celebrate, Tarta's die-hards feel something has gone wrong. <a href="#arg-map" id="permissive">Can such a close result really give them confidence</a> that meringue is the preference of the whole club, including the 12 members who couldn't make it to meeting?
+If just one of them had attended and cast a vote favoring Tarta, wouldn't that have swung the outcome?</li></ol>

 <!--more-->

 # Quorum

 <blockquote>
-The minimum number of members who must be present at the meetings of a deliberative assembly for business to be validly transacted is the *quorum* of the assembly.
+<a href="#arg-map" id="quorum-def">The minimum number of members who must be
+present at the meetings</a> of a deliberative assembly for business to be validly transacted is the *quorum* of the assembly.
 The requirement of a quorum is a protection against totally unrepresentative action in the name of the body by an unduly small number of persons. [@ronr]
 </blockquote>

 So quorum is a proxy for representativeness.
 But as the examples demonstrate,